-All parents and guardians are welcome in our Center, and the Center remains neutral in all custody disputes.
-The Center staff can only deny a parent or guardian access to his or her child with a legally binding custody order, restraining order or court-ordered visitation order.
+All parents and guardians are welcome in our Center and leadership and staff, will remain neutral in all custody disputes.
+The Center staff will only deny a parent or guardian access to his or her child with a legally binding custody order, restraining order, or court-ordered visitation order.
 Because the Center must remain a safe place for all children and staff, the Center cannot be used as a place for scheduled visitation, nor can staff be responsible for supervising parent or guardian visitations.
-Please make sure we are fully informed of any issues of child custody that may affect us.
-Parents must agree on who can pick the child up and what days and times
+Please ensure we are fully informed of any issues of child custody that may affect us.
+Parents must agree on who can pick the child up and what days and times.

-All custody issues and legal documents should be discussed with the Center Director, and a copy placed in the child's file.
-The YMCA will only allow one person to be financially responsible for the account.
+All custody issues and legal documents should be discussed with the Center Director and a copy placed in the child's file.
+The YMCA will only allow one person to be financially responsible for the tuition account.